csinparallel/mpi4py-examples/drug-design/README.md

 ## The two message-passing versions

-There are two versions of this code, each of which uses the master-worker pattern.
+Each of these versions uses these patterns from the mpi4py patternlets:

+- SPMD, Single program, multiple data
+- master-worker
+- message passing

+The difference between the versions is as follows:

 1. `dd_mpi_equal_chunks.py` : The master divides the ligands from the list equally among each worker process, sending all the work at once and waiting for results from each worker.
+This uses the *parallel loop equal chunks* pattern.

 2. `dd_mpi_dynamic.py` : The master sends ligands one at a time to each worker, giving them new work once they have completed another one.
+This uses the *dynamic load balance* pattern.

 Please study the code to see how each one works.

-## Possible Experiments
+## Running Experiments

 The python code is designed to be used with mpi4py.
 You will need this installed on your own machine or on a cluster of machines.

 What you can try will depend on the speed of your system.
 A simple place to start is with our fixed set of 18 ligands.

-1. mpirun -np 4 python dd_mpi_equal_chunks.py 18 --verbose

-2. mpirun -np 4 python dd_mpi_dynamic.py 18 --verbose
+## Cluster of machines method

+**DO** use this method on a Raspberry Pi cluster.

-This is the simple way to run mpirun.
-You will most likely want to run it differently on a cluster:
+You will want to run each version on a cluster like this:

 1. mpirun -np 4 -hostfile cluster_nodes --map-by node python dd_mpi_equal_chunks.py 18 --verbose